stujones11/minetest-npcf/README.md

 npc.object but only when the LuaEntitySAO is loaded.

 ### on_construct = function(npc)
-Called when the NPC object is first created.
+Called when the NPC object is first created, or loaded from save.
+You should read things from npc.

+### on_save = function(npc, to_save)
+Called when the NPC is being saved to file. to_save is the table that is going to be serialized.

+### on_destruct = function(self, hitter)
+Called when an NPC is destroyed by punching.
+Can be used to unload the NPC when defeated by a player.
+See the Guard NPC for an example.

 ### on_update = function(npc)
 Called every time an NPC object is updated (NPCF_UPDATE_TIME) even when the LuaEntitySAO is not loaded.